Luke Maile Player Props: Reds vs. Cardinals

 - Maile is batting .286 with two doubles, three home runs and three walks.

-- He has scored in six of 18 games so far this season.
+- He has scored a run in six of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.